SarahBass/SarahBass/README.md

 🎓 Currently enrolled in undergraduate classes for computer science.
-Graduated CSUF with a B.A. in English, have certificates in special education, multiple subjects, and single subject: English.
+Graduated CSUF with a B.A. in English, have teaching certificates in multiple subjects, and single subject: English.
 Now pursuing B.S. in Computer Science.